FRCBS/KIR-imputation/README.md

 `train_models.R` Script for training models on user's own phenotype and genotype files

 ### Models (./models)
-Fitted imputation models for the 12 KIR genes as .rds files, one file per gene.
+Fitted imputation models for the 12 KIR genes as RDS files, one file per gene.
 Contains also the associated data files needed for applying the models: _plink_allele_ref_ and _SNP_data.rds_.

 ### Testing (./test)